18 June 2024

 Why You Should Use Survey Forms

 When online businesses must conduct surveys, they often use emails, SMS, or call centers.
 While these methods are popular, they have limitations.
-For example, SMS requires prior consent for communication, which can significantly narrow the audience of potential respondents.
+For example, SMS and emails require prior consent for communication, which can significantly narrow the audience of potential respondents.

 Here are the main advantages of the survey in the widgets on the website: